 - Melt 1 cup of butter, stirring constantly, in a saucepan on medium low heat.
 The foam will subside as the butter browns.
 Keep stirring for a few minutes, watching the whole time.
 The milk solids (little white bits at the bottom) will slowly caramelize and turn a golden brown colour.
 It will smell like toasted nuts and caramel.
 Be careful because it is very easy to take it from browned to burnt butter.1 cup butter

 - Remove the butter from the heat as soon as it hits that toasty stage.
-Stir in the remaining 2 tbsp of butter.
+Stir in the remaining 2 tablespoon of butter.
 Stir carefully.
 Transfer the butter into a large heatproof bowl.
-Let the butter cool for 10 minutes.2 tbsp butter
+Let the butter cool for 10 minutes.2 tablespoon butter

 Brown Butter Cookie Dough